Niklas-Deworetzki/thm-hauptseminar/gliederung.md

 - Safe - Served via TLS to prevent snooping and ensure content hasn’t been tampered with.
 - Discoverable - Are identifiable as “applications” thanks to W3C manifests and service worker registration scope allowing search engines to find them.
-- Re-engageable - Make re-engagement easy through features like push notifications.
-- Installable - Allow users to “keep” apps they find most useful on their home screen without the hassle of an app store.
+- Re-engageable - Make re-engagement easy through features like push notifications. x Installable - Allow users to “keep” apps they find most useful on their home screen without the hassle of an app store.
 - Linkable - Easily share via URL and not require complex installation.

 ## Design von PWAs